Quantum Cherenkov transition of finite momentum Bose polarons: Comparison of Dynamics with Fermi's Golden Rule

 \section{Comparison of Dynamics with Fermi's Golden Rule}

 As a check of our methods, we examine whether our variational wavefunction agrees with expectations from Fermi's golden rule physics at weak interactions.
 In Fig. \ref{fig:RD_PhononDist}, we plot the mean phonon number distribution $n_{\rm ph,\text{ind}}(\vec{k})$ at different times for a weakly interacting supersonic impurity; this check gives insight into the power-law decays that were discussed.
 The green dot (initially off-screen to the right at short times) is the average impurity momentum with the gray 'x' being the average total phonon momentum.
 The gray lobe in the plots corresponds to the phase space shell of phonons that can be excited according to Fermi's golden rule (FGR) if we limit ourselves to the Fr\"ohlich model.
 The green lobe corresponds to the accessible momentum shell that the impurity would scatter to after such an emission.
 The blue star gives a reference for the speed of sound; the impurity stays supersonic so its average impurity momentum is always larger than this.
-The region inside the blue circle corresponds to the part of phase space where phonons have energy corresponding to the linear part of their Bogoliubov spectrum (``linear excitations'').
 The region outside the red circle corresponds to the phonon excitations that are accessible to the system at a given time based on the timescale set by their energy.
 Longer wavelength phonons (closer to $\left|\vec{k}\right|=0$) become accessible at later times.

 We see that we excite phonons around the FGR phase space lobe but only after enough time has passed to access those phonons; in the plots this corresponds to the portion of the gray lobe that is outside the red circle.
 As time elapses, the impurity slows down towards the speed of sound and the FGR phase space lobe therefore contracts; we thus see phonons excitations build up in the entire area swept out by the FGR lobe.